 - Complete a two-factor authentication method (Send Me a Push, Call Me, or Enter a Passcode).

 - You have completed the steps to enroll a device in Duo and turn on two-factor for Weblogin.
-Use the links to review best practices or enroll a backup device, or close the browser window to exit.
+Use the links to review best practices, enroll a backup device or token, or close the browser window to exit.

 Note: If you enrolled: